kerolossamir165/kerolossamir165/README.md

 # Hi , I'm kerolos samir

-I'm a Front-End developer who cares about every detail related to user interface ,currently interested CSS architecture,JS , React and also cares about accessibility and convert pretty designs and animations into code
+I'm a self taught Front-End developer who cares about every detail related to user interface ,currently interested CSS architecture,JS , React and also cares about accessibility and convert pretty designs and animations into code

 ### I'm currently looking for a front end job ✌️